sankalp0104/sankalp0104/README.md

 I’m currently working on improving on my competitve programming skills.
 I am thrilled to learn new methods rather quicker methods of solving a problem.
-Fun fact: I can solve a Rubik's cude (nowadays very commmon).
+Fun fact: I can solve a Rubik's cube (nowadays very commmon).
 I am very much interested in knowing different people and their accents.
 Big Fan of Sherlock Holmes and Harry Potter.
 Love watching movies.